 Printmaking II will continue to develop the student's skills and knowledge in the relief, intaglio, lithographic and monotype processes.
 Students will continue to develop their conceptual and studio skills.
 Includes lab component.
-Prerequisites: ART 1013 and ART 2223 or instructor approval.

 ART 2263 - Introduction to Ceramics

 Introduction to clay as a medium through hand building and wheel forming methods with an emphasis on critical thinking in relation to three-dimensional form.
 Techniques explored will include forming, glazing, decoration, and firing.
 Includes lab component.